lammertb/libhttp/doc/api/httplib_send_file.md

 ### Description

-The function `httplib_send_mime_file2()` can be used to send a file over a connection.
-The function is similar to [`httplib_send_mime_file()`](httplib_send_mime_file.md) with the additional functionality that user specified headers can be sent.
+The function `httplib_send_file()` can be used to send a file over a connection.
 The MIME type of the file can be specified in the function call, or will be automatically determined based on the extension of the filename if the `mime_type` parameter has the value NULL.

 Additional custom header fields can be added as a parameter.
 Please make sure that these header names begin with `X-` to prevent name clashes with other headers.
 If the `additional_headers` parameter is NULL, no custom headers will be added.